Dental Emergencies

 Broken teeth and chipped teeth often are the result of some questionable uses of your teeth.
 Opening bottles with your molars, chewing ice, and other habits are not a great idea; eventually you’ll crack or break a tooth.
 If nothing else, you’ll weaken your teeth for the future.

 As mentioned above, there isn’t a list of things that constitute a dental emergency.
-But we like to help our patients have an idea how to handle certain situations that can arise.
+But we want to help our patients have an idea how to handle certain situations that can arise.
 Plus, it’s important to know if they require immediate attention or not.
 Here are various possible dental emergencies:

 If you are playing hockey and the puck jumps off a stick and whacks you in the mouth, knocking out two teeth, this is an emergency.
 The good news is that knocked out teeth can usually be saved, if the ligament can be kept alive.